Paternal Family Tree: Knightley

 In 1602 [his son] Nathaniel Knightley (age 15) died.

 In June 1602 [his son] Dudley Knightley (age 19) died in Norton, Northamptonshire [Map].
-He had been shot in the neck whilst in the defense of Ostend.
+He had been shot in the neck whilst in the defence of Ostend.
 Having returned home he "fell down wherwith a fever took him whereof he died".

 On 3rd June 1602 [his wife] Elizabeth Seymour (age 52) died.
 She was buried at All Saints Church, Norton [Map] on 6th June 1603.
 Painted alabaster Elizabethan Period monument with recumbent praying effigy in coffered arch flanked by black marble Corinthian Columns and outer obelisks and topped by armorial panels.
 The monument also to [his son] Dudley Knightley (deceased).